-- (i) Teachers employed under this Agreement are entitled to 13 weeks' long service leave after completing 10 years' continuous employment (i.e. 1.3 weeks' LSL accrues per year of continuous employment). - (ii) After 10 years of continuous employment, LSL will continue to accrue at the rate of 1.3 weeks per annum. - (iii) Teachers are able to apply to take LSL on a pro-rata basis after completing seven (7) years of continuous employment.
+- (i) Teachers employed under this Agreement are entitled to 13 weeks' long service leave after completing 10 years' continuous employment (i.e. 1.3 weeks' LSL accrues per year of continuous employment). - (ii) After 10 years of continuous employment, LSL will continue to accrue at the rate of 1.3 weeks per annum. - (iii) A Teacher whose time fraction has varied during service is paid at a proportionate rate during long service leave.
+The rate is determined by calculating an average of a Teacher's time fractions over the period of eligible service. - (iv) Teachers are able to apply to take LSL on a pro-rata basis after completing seven (7) years of continuous employment. - (v) A Teacher who has had at least seven (7) years of continuous employment is entitled to have any amount of accrued long service leave paid out upon termination. - (vi) If a Teacher who has completed at least seven (7) years of continuous employment dies before or while taking long service leave, the Employer will pay any outstanding amount of long service leave to the Teacher's estate.

-33.3 Conditions of taking leave
+34.3 Conditions of taking leave

-(i) When a teacher becomes entitled to LSL, the teacher shall be encouraged to take the leave as soon as practicable dependent on the needs of the employer and teacher.

-- (ii) It would normally be expected that LSL be taken in periods of a whole term.
-Where a teacher applies to take less than one whole term of LSL, it would be normally be expected that the application will be for not less than one week.
+- (i) When a teacher becomes entitled to LSL, the teacher shall be encouraged to take the leave as soon as practicable dependent on the needs of the employer and teacher. - (ii) It would normally be expected that LSL be taken in periods of a whole term.
+Where a teacher applies to take less than one whole term of LSL, it would normally be expected that the application will be for not less than one week.
 Applications shall be approved by the employer, giving consideration to the needs of the teacher, the students and the school, in consultation with the principal. - (iii) A minimum period of two terms' notice shall normally be given by the teacher to the employer when requesting LSL.
-The employer will give consideration to applications made with less than two terms' notice. - (iv) Subject to the requirements of clause 33.4, a teacher who becomes ill or suffers an injury during long service leave and has an entitlement to personal leave, is entitled to have the period of illness or injury treated as personal leave, with long service leave reaccredited by the employer.
+The employer will give consideration to applications made with less than two terms' notice. - (iv) Subject to the requirements of clause 34.4, a teacher who becomes ill or suffers an injury during long service leave and has an entitlement to personal leave, is entitled to have the period of illness or injury treated as personal leave, with long service leave reaccredited by the employer.
 The employer may require the teacher to be examined by a registered medical practitioner.

-33.4 Application under clause 33.3(iv)
+34.4 Application under clause 34.3(iv)

-The teacher's application under clause 33.3(iv):
+The teacher's application under clause 34.3(iv):